ninchat/ninchat-js/doc/ninchatclient.md

 ## Session.onSessionEvent(callback)

 Set the session creation handler.
-It will be invoked with a "session_created" or an "error" event header as a parameter.
+It will be invoked with a `session_created` or an `error` event header as a parameter.

-If another "session_created" event is received, it means that the previous session was lost, and a new one was established automatically.
+If another `session_created` event is received, it means that the previous session was lost, and a new one was established automatically.

-If an "error" event is received, it means that a new session can't be established without intervention.
+If an `error` event is received, it means that a new session can't be established without intervention.
 The client code must call setParams() to supply new credentials, unless it decides to close().